CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab03.md

      ![](../Images/aii86.png)

       >**Note**: Read the prompt you added so you are familiar with it.
-It consists of a system message (which includes an objective, a definition of its capabilities, and some instructions), and the chat history (ordered to show each user question input and each previous assistant answer output)
+It consists of a system message (which includes an objective, a definition of its capabilities, and some instructions), and the chat history (ordered to show each user question input and each previous assistant's answer output)

 1. In the **Inputs** section for the Chat LLM tool (under the prompt), ensure the following variables are set **(1)**: